Outpatient Addiction Treatment in Michigan

 - How much is outpatient rehab going to cost?

 - What kinds of therapies am I going to receive?

 - What if I don’t think outpatient programming is the right treatment plan is right for me?

 - How can I manage both my substance abuse treatment and my everyday life?

 The good news is, you are certainly not the only person to think of these things.
 For some, outpatient treatment is the first type of professional addiction treatment they ever receive, making it difficult to have an idea of what to expect.
 But luckily, these and other inquiries can be easily answered.

 For starters, prior to beginning an outpatient program, it is important that you work with your insurance provider to determine what programs are in-network and what your limitations with your coverage are.
-Thankfully, most insurance providers cover outpatient treatment services, so it really just becomes a question of asking how they will help.
+Thankfully, most insurance providers cover outpatient addiction treatment services, so it really just becomes a question of asking how they will help.
 If you do not have insurance, you may have the option of financing your treatment through the facility or utilizing state assistance if you qualify.

-Outpatient Treatment Therapies
+Outpatient Rehab Therapies